newdigate/teensy-midi-looper/Software/README.md

 #### folder structure
 * arduino-midi-writer/Software
   * arduino
     * c++ abstractions and implementations which allow compiling arduino code for x86_64.
   * common
-    * library with classes which are common to arduino, and x86_64 (MidiLoopSequencer	MidiWriter TFTPianoDisplay classes)
+    * library with classes which are common to arduino, and x86_64
+      * MidiLoopSequencer
+      * MidiWriter
+      * TFTPianoDisplay
   * x86
     * application with test harness for x86_64 architecture